beaugunderson/ip-address/README.md

 `ip-address` is a library for validating and manipulating IPv4 and IPv6 addresses in JavaScript.

+### Migrating from 7.x to 8.x

+`ip-address` was rewritten in TypeScript for version 8.
+If you were using version 7 you'll need to make these changes to upgrade:

+- Instead of checking `isValid()`, which has been removed, you'll need to use a `try`/`catch` if you're accepting unknown input.
+This made the TypeScript types substantially easier as well as allowed the use of an `AddressError` class which will contain a `parseMessage` if an error occurred in the parsing step.
+-

 ### Documentation

 Documentation is available at [ip-address.js.org](http://ip-address.js.org/).